christianbirchler-org/sdc-testing-competition/COMPETITION.md

 There are several test generators available for the BeamNG simulator from the **SBFT@ICSE** workshop series [^5][^6][^7].

 The tools will be evaluated on the following metrics (potential new metrics will be announced in the discussion forum):
-- *Time Budget*: A maximal amount of time is available to run the selected test cases.
 - *Fault Detection*: The number of test failures we observe when running the selected test cases.
 - *Diversity*: The more diverse the test cases are the better.
 We do not want to run almost the same test cases.

-For a clear description of the evaluation metrics, refer to the `MetricEvaluator` class of the evaluator.
+> For a clear description of the evaluation metrics, refer to the `MetricEvaluator` class of the evaluator!

 **Note:** The organizers will evaluate the submitted tools on a virtual machine with the following specifications: